 Flowers grow solitary from upper axils at any time of the year.
 The lower sepal has a long, thread-like spur, seen to protrude from behind some of the flowers in picture.
 The flowers are mauve or pink, in this case a bit of both.
 The corolla shape is two-lipped, the lower two petals being two-lobed (on this specimen pink with small yellow blotches at the base), the others much smaller and bluish purple here.

 The habitat is forest and damp shady spots of the eastern parts of South Africa from the Eastern Cape to Limpopo.
-There is also a southern coastal area where the plant grows, extending into the Western Cape (Manning, 2009).
+There is also a southern coastal area where the plant grows, extending into the Western Cape.
+The species is not considered to be threatened in its habitat early in the twenty first century (Manning, 2009; http://redlist.sanbi.org).